aestears/plantTracker/README.md

 navigate. `plantTracker` requires all of your data (for all species, plots and years) to be in one single data frame, so this code shows how to navigate through a complex file structure to to pull out shapefiles and put them into one single `sf` data frame.
-For this exapmle, I’ll use data from Central Plains Experimental Research Location in Colorado, which has been published in [this data paper](https://figshare.com/articles/dataset/Data_Paper_Data_Paper/3556779?backTo=/collections/Cover_density_and_demographics_of_shortgrass_steppe_plants_mapped_1997_2010_in_permanent_grazed_and_ungrazed_quadrats/3305970).
+For this example, I’ll use data from Central Plains Experimental Research Location in Colorado, which has been published in [this data paper](https://figshare.com/articles/dataset/Data_Paper_Data_Paper/3556779?backTo=/collections/Cover_density_and_demographics_of_shortgrass_steppe_plants_mapped_1997_2010_in_permanent_grazed_and_ungrazed_quadrats/3305970).
 In this dataset, shapefiles for each quadrat are stored in their own folder.
 Within that folder there are two shapefiles for each year: one that contains map data for polygons, and one that contains data for points.
-The following code reads in those shapefiles, transorms the points to polygons of a fixed radius, and puts all the data into one `sf` data frame.
+The following code reads in those shapefiles, transforms the points to polygons of a fixed radius, and puts all the data into one `sf` data frame.
 If you want to follow along, download the “shapefiles.zip” file from the data paper, un-zip it, and name it